danpratt/Voice-Magic/README.md

 This is a simple voice manipulation app.
 You record your voice, and then play it back through various filters.
 Want to sound like the bad guy from the most popular Sci-Fi movie series?
 Now you can!

 ## Purpose
 This app was written as my submission for the first project during my Udacity iOS Nanodegree course.
-It was intended to learn how to use AutoLayout, passing information between view controllers, and how t a
+It was intended to learn how to use AutoLayout, passing information between view controllers, and acted as an introduction to AVFoundation.

 ## Feature Wish List

-This app was written while I was an even bigger newbie than I am now.
-The entire code should probably be mostly re-written.
-In addition there are several features I would like to eventually add to this app:

 - 3D Touch support for iOS version
-- Support for custom tip amount
-- Round option so you can round a tip to the nearest dollar amount.
-- Region support so that correct currency symbol shows up
-- Photograph / Social sharing option
+- Sound file storing and sharing
-- Receipt storage
+- Better editing controls

 ## Contributing
 1. Fork it!